Kdy dojde k nasazení?

 The Ethereum upgrades are all somewhat interrelated.
 So let’s recap how The Merge relates to the other upgrades.

-The Merge represents the formal adoption of the Beacon Chain as the new consensus layer to the current Mainnet execution layer.
-Once The Merge happens, validators will be assigned to secure Ethereum Mainnet, and mining on proof-of-work will no longer be a valid means of block production.
+The Merge represents the formal adoption of the Beacon Chain as the new consensus layer to the original Mainnet execution layer.
+Since The Merge, validators are assigned to secure Ethereum Mainnet, and mining on proof-of-work is no longer a valid means of block production.

 Stay up-to-date with the Shanghai upgrade planning issue on GitHub, or the EF Research and Development Blog.
 For those curious, learn more about What Happens After The Merge, presented by Vitalik at the April 2021 ETHGlobal event.

 Originally, the plan was to work on sharding before The Merge to address scalability.
-However, with the boom of layer 2 scaling solutions, the priority has shifted to swapping proof-of-work to proof-of-stake via The Merge.
+However, with the boom of layer 2 scaling solutions, the priority shifted to swapping proof-of-work to proof-of-stake first.

 Plans for sharding are rapidly evolving, but given the rise and success of layer 2 technologies to scale transaction execution, sharding plans have shifted to finding the most optimal way to distribute the burden of storing compressed calldata from rollup contracts, allowing for exponential growth in network capacity.
 This would not be possible without first transitioning to proof-of-stake.Sharding